executive committee

 AACC PRESIDENT

-Christina Staib is a Senior Client Engagement Lead for the Global CCS Institute, an international non-profit climate change think tank.
-Ms. Staib previously spent time in energy finance as well as more than 20 years at a major environmental, engineering, and construction consulting firm, most recently as Vice President, Unconventional Oil & Gas.
+Christina Staib is the President of Tarcoola Ventures LLC.
+Most recently, Christina led finance sector engagement for an international climate change think tank focused on carbon capture and storage.
+Prior to that, Christina worked in energy finance in addition to more than 20 years at a major environmental, engineering, and construction consulting firm.
 She has held global strategic, business development, and client management roles in oil & gas and other business sectors in the US and Australia.
 Christina is a graduate of the Florida State University (B.S.
 Civil Engineering), a Professional Engineer – Civil (Florida), and has a Certificate in Sustainable Business from Presidio Graduate School (BGI Seattle).
 She has lived in Adelaide and Perth.
-Christina serves as President for the Australian American Chamber of Commerce - Houston Texas. |
+Christina serves as President for the Australian American Chamber of Commerce - Texas. |

-AACC VICE PRESIDENT & INTERIM BUSINESS PROGRAMS DIRECTOR
+AACC VICE PRESIDENT

 AACC TREASURER